pytorch/torchrec/docs/source/concepts.rst

 distributed environment very efficient leading to one of the key performance advantages that TorchRec provides.

-In the end to end training loop, TorchRec comprises of the following main components,
+In the end-to-end training loop, TorchRec comprises of the following main components:

--  **Planner:** Take in configuration of embedding tables, environment setup, and generate optimized sharding plan for model
+-  **Planner:** Takes in the configuration of embedding tables, environment setup, and generates an optimized sharding plan for the model.

--  **Sharder:** Shard model according to sharding plan with different sharding strategies including data-parallel, table-wise, row-wise, table-wise-row-wise, column-wise, table-wise-column-wise sharding.
+-  **Sharder:** Shards model according to sharding plan with different sharding strategies including data-parallel, table-wise, row-wise, table-wise-row-wise, column-wise, and table-wise-column-wise sharding.

--  **DistributedModelParallel:** Combines sharder, optimizer, and provides entry point into training the model in a distributed manner.
+-  **DistributedModelParallel:** Combines sharder, optimizer, and provides an entry point into the training the model in a distributed manner.

 **************
 JaggedTensor
 **************

 A ``JaggedTensor`` represents a sparse feature through lengths, values, and offsets.
-It’s denoted as jagged as it helps efficiently represent data with variable-length sequences.
-A canonical ``torch.Tensor`` each sequence has the same length but in real world data each sequence can have varying lengths.
-A ``JaggedTensor`` allows representation of this data without padding making it highly efficient.
+It is called "jagged" because it efficiently represents data with variable-length sequences.
+In contrast, a canonical ``torch.Tensor`` assumes that each sequence has the same length, which is often not the case with real world data.
+A ``JaggedTensor`` facilitates the representation of such data without padding making it highly efficient.

 Key Components: